pleongi/AutomaticFruitShoppingList/docker/README.md

 ## Running the container
 * docker run --rm -it --privileged -v C:\Users\Paula\Desktop\AutomaticFruitShoppingList:/AutomaticFruitShoppingList -p 8888:8888 detect-tf
-As I want to share my git project folder, to modify it inside and outside the docker I have specified  -v C:\Users\Paula\Desktop\AutomaticFruitShoppingList:/AutomaticFruitShoppingList
+<br />As I want to share my git project folder, to modify it inside and outside the docker I have specified  -v C:\Users\Paula\Desktop\AutomaticFruitShoppingList:/AutomaticFruitShoppingList
-To open jupyter notebook, open in your browser http://localhost:8888/: password is root.
+<br />To open jupyter notebook, open in your browser http://localhost:8888/: password is root.